Geometric ergodicity of SGLD via reflection coupling: Assumptions and main result

 Then, by Markov property, $\tilde{\pi} := \frac{1}{k_0}\sum_{n=0}^{k_0-1} \pi_* P_n$ is the invariant measure of the SGLD iteration.
 Moreover, $\tilde{\pi} = \tilde{\pi} P_{k_0}$ for any invariant measure so that the invariant measure is unique by the contraction property of $P_{k_0}$.
 Besides, $\tilde{\pi}=\pi_*$.

 Letting $\nu_{n\eta} \equiv \tilde{\pi}$ in Theorem \ref{thm:contraction}, \eqref{W1ergodicity} then follows. \end{proof}

-Under Assumption \ref{ass}, $\pi$ satisfies the log-Sobolev inequality, and one can get a uniform in time error estimate using KL divergence in \cite{li2022sharp}.
+Under Assumption \ref{ass}, $\pi \propto e^{-U}$ satisfies the log-Sobolev inequality, and one can get a uniform-in-time error estimate using KL divergence in \cite{li2022sharp}.
 We are then able to estimate the $W_1$ distance between the target distribution $\pi$ and the invariant measure $\tilde{\pi}$ of the SGLD algorithm.
-In fact, for constant step size $\eta$, by \cite[Theorem 3.2]{li2022sharp}, the discretization error in terms of KL-divergence is given by
+In fact, for constant step size $\eta$, by \cite[Theorem 3.2]{li2022sharp}, the discretization error in terms of relative entropy (or KL-divergence) is given by

-As a remark, the constant $A_0$ scales almost linear with the dimension $d$ under certain assumptions.
-Moreover, since the Wasserstein-1 distance can be controlled by the square root of the KL-divergence by some classical transportation inequalities \cite{otto2000generalization,talagrand1991new}, one is able to obtain the following by taking $n\to\infty$. \begin{corollary} Consider the SGLD with constant step size $\eta$.
-Under Assumption \ref{ass}, for the step size $\eta$ small enough (with the restrictions in Theorem \ref{thm:contraction} and in Theorem 3.2 of \cite{li2022sharp}), the SGLD iteration has a unique invariant measure $\tilde{\pi}$ satisfying for some $A>0$ independent of $\rho_0$, $\eta$ that
+where $\bar{\rho}_{n\eta}$, $\rho_{n\eta}$ correspond to the SGLD iteration and the overdamped Langevin diffusions, respectively.
+As a remark, the constant $A_0$ scales almost linearly with the dimension $d$ under certain assumptions.
+The reason for the improved error bound in \eqref{eq:DKL} (from $O(\sqrt{\eta})$ to $O(\eta)$ in terms of Wasserstein or total vatiantion distance, in comparison with existing results like \cite{farghly2021time,mou2018generalization,zou2021faster,chau2021stochastic,zhang2023nonasymptotic}) is that, starting from the Fokker-Planck equation for the discrete algorithm, the authors directly considered the distance between distribution instead of other trajectory methods; also, techniques like Girsanov's transform were applied to handle additional difficulties brought by the random batch.
+As a consequence of \eqref{eq:DKL}, since $\pi$ satisfies the log-Sobolev inequality, the Wasserstein-1 distance can be controlled by the square root of the KL-divergence by some classical transportation inequalities \cite{otto2000generalization,talagrand1991new}, enabling one to derive an improved sampling error bound $W_1\left(\bar{\rho}_{n\eta}, \pi \right)$ for SGLD (\cite{li2022sharp}, Corollary 5.1).
+We conclude the result in the following corollary. \begin{corollary} Consider the SGLD with constant step size $\eta$ and denote its density at time $n\eta$ by $\bar{\rho}_{n\eta}$.
+Under Assumption \ref{ass}, for the step size $\eta$ small enough (with the restrictions in Theorem \ref{thm:contraction} and in Theorem 3.2 of \cite{li2022sharp}), for some positive $A$, $C_1$, $C_2$ independent of $\rho_0$, $\eta$ we have